Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

-We prove a diffusive behaviour for the energy: first, define the distribution-valued energy fluctuation field at time 0, where $\delta_u$ is the Dirac measure, and assume that $\{\omega_x(0)\}_{x\in\Z}$ is distributed according to the Gibbs measure $\mu_\beta$.
-It is well known that $\mathcal Y_0^N$ converges in distribution as $N\to\infty$ towards a centered Gaussian field $\mathcal Y$, which satisfies for smooth test functions $F,G$.
-In this paper we prove that these energy fluctuations evolve diffusively in time (Theorem \ref{theo:fluctuations}).
-More precisely, starting from an equilibrium state $\mu_\beta$, and averaging over the disorder $\m$, the energy field converges in distribution as $N \to \infty$ to the solution to the linear Stochastic Partial Differential Equation (SPDE) where $D$ is the diffusion coefficient, and $B$ is the standard normalized space-time white noise.
+To state the convergence result, let us define the distribution-valued energy fluctuation field, as follows: at time 0, it is given by

+where $\delta_u$ is the Dirac measure at point $u\in\mathbb{R}$.
+We assume that the dynamics is at equilibrium, namely that $\{\omega_x(0)\}_{x\in\Z}$ is distributed according to the Gibbs measure $\mu_\beta$.
+It is well known that $\mathcal Y_0^N$ converges in distribution as $N\to\infty$ towards a centered Gaussian field $\mathcal Y$, which satisfies for continuous test functions $F,G$.
+One of the main results of this article, Theorem \ref{theo:fluctuations} below, states that the energy fluctuations evolve diffusively in time: starting from $\mu_\beta$, and averaging over the disorder $\m$, the energy field